tiruriruKUKU/transferApi/README.md

 ## API
 To avoid problems with floating point arithmetic, amount of money and account balance is always passed as a string.
-Precision is up to two numbers after a decimal point.
+Precision is up to two digits after a decimal point.
 Input with a higher precision will be rounded down.

 ### `/api/accounts/{iban}`